mysteryx93/FFmpeg.NET/README.md

 [Etienne Charland](https://www.spiritualselftransformation.com), known as the Emergence Guardian, helps starseeds reconnect with their soul power to accomplish the purpose they came here to do.
 [You can read his book at Satrimono Publishing.](https://satrimono.com/) Warning: non-geek zone.

+You may also be interested in the [Natural Grounding Player, Yin Media Encoder, 432hz Player, Powerliminals Player, and Audio Video Muxer.](https://github.com/mysteryx93/NaturalGroundingPlayer)